omegaspard/simple-snake-in-java/README.md

 This is why I firstly code the game in terminal mode.

-The main challenge of this project would be to have a code that make it possible to change the rendering mode (terminal/openGL) in a transparent way, just like if we had a "Drawing interface" and depending of the implementation we would have the openGL rendering or the terminal mode.
+The main challenge of this project would be to have a code that make it possible to change the rendering mode (terminal/openGL) in a transparent way, just like if we had a "Drawing interface" with different implementation like "Terminal/OpenGLGraphics".

-So far I encounter issues with adding the openGL mode because it woks differently than I expected and I coded the terminal mode without thinking about it.
+So far I encountered issues with adding the openGL mode because it works differently than I expected and I coded the terminal mode without thinking about it.

 TODO list

 - Add the OpenGL.
   - Since I'm stuck on this maybe try to code the whole project only with openGL first ?
+- Add tests.